 8. Practical lessons

-Elders of the family can be the repository of knowledge and wisdom.
+Elders of the family can be the repository of knowledge and wisdom, and their usefulness cannot be overstated.
 When you live in a joint family, the insight you gain from the elders is something that you may not even find in self-help books.
 Grandparents with vast experience, judgment, and knowledge can guide you in transforming your life.

 9. Quality time with the family

 The Covid-19 pandemic has taught us to value life, family, and health.
 Mother Nature pushed us back to where we belong – our home and our family.
 More people could spend quality time with their families, as they went back to their hometowns owing to the lockdown.
 Children couldn’t go to school, but they learned a lot from their parents.

 In a joint family, the learning multiplies as children get to spend such quality time with their parents and their grandparents, uncles, aunts, and cousins.
 Joint families let you have good times and create memories every day, with or without the pandemic.

 10. Love and bonding